hashicorp/terraform-provider-google/website/docs/provider_versions.html.markdown

 # Google Provider Versions

-The Google Provider comes in two versions:
+Starting with version `1.19.0`, there are two versions of the Google provider:

 * terraform-provider-google
 * terraform-provider-google-beta

 All GA products and features are available in both versions of the provider.

-In version 2.0.0 and beyond of the providers, beta features will only be available in the beta version of the provider.
+From version `2.0.0` onwards, beta features are only available in the beta version of the provider (`google-beta`).
 Beta GCP Features have no deprecation policy and no SLA, but are otherwise considered to be feature-complete with only minor outstanding issues after their Alpha period.
 Beta is when GCP features are publicly announced, and is when they generally become publicly